The following video is part of an “Understanding Academic Integrity” playlist. To watch the other videos of the series, click the playlist button.

 This video from UBC Library provides an overview of the differences and similarities between various citation styles, as well as how citation formats vary across different source types.

-UBC Library Citation Guide (Webpage, UBC Library)
+UBC Library Citation Guide (Website, UBC Library)

 Interested in a specific aspect of citing a source or do you just want to master the basics of citing?
 UBC Library has created a comprehensive guide on creating citations.

-UBC Library Citation Management (Webpage, UBC Library)
+UBC Library Citation Management (Website, UBC Library)